zerothi/pythonsupport-page/docs/menu/documentation/environments/environments.rst

    import sys
    print(sys.exec_prefix)

-if it shows a directory where you have your virtual environment, you are all set!
-If not, then the simplest solution would be to install the kernel runner in the virtual environment:
+If it shows the directory of your virtual environment, you are all set.
+If not, install the kernel runner in the virtual environment:

 .. tab-set::